 Mistake #1:Taking Low Quality Photos

-Taking quality photos is very difficult as it requires a lot of preparation (home preparation, touch up, staging), scheduling the photoshoot on the right day and time (to take advantage of the best natural light and weather), taking the photos, and post-processing/editing/virtual staging.
+Taking quality photos is very difficult as it requires a lot of work (home preparation, touch-up, staging), scheduling the photoshoot on the right day and time (to take advantage of the best natural light and weather), taking the photos, and post-processing/editing/virtual staging.
 However, it's one of the most important marketing elements to get right in order to sell your home for the most money in the shortest time.
 Most agents don't have the relationships with the top photographers in the city to make your listing a priority.

 How important are photos in selling a house in Houston?
 Let's look at the numbers: